 There is no cure for PAD, but lifestyle changes and medication can help reduce the symptoms.

 Medications used for peripheral arterial disease include:

-Medications used for persistent pain include:
+Medications for Post-MI include:

 Non-steroidal anti-inflammatory drugs (NSAIDs) are valuable medications for treating pain and inflammation in a number of conditions, including arthritis and low back pain.
 However, NSAIDs can irritate the stomach and cause ulcers or bleeding.
 If people are at high risk of this happening (also taking blood thinners or other medications that cause bleeding), there are medications available to protect the stomach.

 Medications to prevent ulcers include:

 Rheumatoid arthritis is a type of arthritis that is caused when your body’s immune system mistakenly attacks your joints.
 This is a long-term inflammatory disorder that causes painful swelling and stiffness of the joints.
 Eventually, bones can wear away and the affected joints can change shape, which can make it hard to move those parts of the body.
 Rheumatoid arthritis may also affect organs and other body systems.

 It is important to diagnose rheumatoid arthritis and begin treatment early on, so that medications can be started before there is lasting damage to joints and organs.
 Although there is no cure, medications can help improve the stiffness, pain, and swelling and make it easier to live a normal life.
 Disease-modifying antirheumatic drugs (DMARDS) are used soon after diagnosis to help slow the progression of rheumatoid arthritis, but sometimes several medications will need to be tried before finding one that works the best for you.